maciejbaranowski/wallpapers-frontend/Backlog.md

 ## Bugs

-* Image displayed in single-view sometimmes differs from multi-view (in single view equal to row-id in database)
-* Search works only after double-click
 * nextpage and previouspage buttons appear in wrong moments
 * Categories are sometimes displayes by id rather than human-readable form